jarrodsb/DSPS_JBieber/HW3/README.md

 ---

 ## Contributors:
-**Jarrod Bieber** - Followed all steps, and produced all requested histograms and plots.
+**Jarrod Bieber** - Munged and displayed the data, and produced all requested histograms and plots.